amco/dolly/README.md

 ```

 ## TODO
-  * Generators for creating a Model with its couch views
+  * Generators for creating views for attributes search on models.
   * Validations?
   * Dirty Tracking?
   * Create method